A bijection between symmetric plane partitions and quasi transpose complementary plane partitions: Definitions

 In fact, Proctor gives a proof of a more refined version of this enumeration.
 The definitions of the five classes of plane partitions introduced so far, along with Proctor’s result, suggest that there is a meaningful relationship between $\SPP{n}{M}$ and $\eSPP{n}{m}$, as well as a similar relationship between $\pstairPP{n}{M}$ and $\stairPP{n}{m}$.
 Furthermore, in combination with Theorem \ref{thm::SPP-QTCPP}, this suggests the existence of a bijection between $\pstairPP{n}{M}$ and $\QTCPP{n}{M}$.
 These relationships are summarized in the following diagram.

-We briefly review the previous attempts to construct bijections implied by Proctor's result.
-An explicit bijection between $\eSPP{n}{m}$ and $\stairPP{n}{m}$ is constructed by Sheats in 1999 \cite{She99}, using a \textit{symplectic jeu de taquin algorithm}, which is a complicated algorithm analogous to jeu de taquin.
+We briefly review the previous attempts to construct the bijections implied by Proctor's result.
+An explicit bijection between $\eSPP{n}{m}$ and $\stairPP{n}{m}$ is constructed by Sheats in 1999 \cite{She99}, using a \textit{symplectic jeu de taquin algorithm}, which is a complicated algorithm analogous to jeu de taquin \cite{Schu} (as cited in \cite{HM}).
 On the other hand, for the equinumerosity between $\SPP{n}{M}$ and $\pstairPP{n}{M}$, no explicit bijection is known.
-In \cite{Pech}, Pechenik conjectured some algorithm related to \text{K-theoretic jeu de taquin} would yield a bijection between $\SPP{n}{M}$ and $\pstairPP{n}{M}$; however, this is not the case.
+In \cite{Pech}, Pechenik conjectured that some algorithm related to a \text{K-theoretic jeu de taquin} would yield a bijection between $\SPP{n}{M}$ and $\pstairPP{n}{M}$; however, this is not the case.